knpkdrn/2048_python/README.md

 # 2048_python
 ## Overview
-This is a simple implementation of the popular 2048 game using Python and Tkinter for the GUI.
+This is my first Python project, a simple implementation of the popular 2048 game using Python and Tkinter for the GUI.
 The objective of the game is to slide numbered tiles on a grid to combine them and create a tile with the number 2048.
 The game ends when the grid is full, and no more moves can be made, or when the player successfully reaches the 2048 tile.

 ## How to Play
 Use the arrow keys (Up, Left, Down, Right) or the corresponding letters (W, A, S, D) to move the tiles in the respective direction.